 Paul Jassen (founder of Jassen pharmaceuticals) synthesized Fentanyl, the most well-known synthetic opioid, in 1960.
 It was approved for medicinal use in 1968.
 Fentanyl is much more potent than semi-synthetic and non-synthetic opioids.
 The rate of death involving synthetic opioids, including fentanyl, between 2013 and 2014, increased by 80% compared to 9% for natural non-synthetic opioids.

-How Waters Kraus & Paul Can Help
+How Waters Kraus Paul & Siegel Can Help

-The lawyers at Waters Kraus & Paul represent families who are raising children with birth defects as a result of prescription opioid use.
+The lawyers at Waters Kraus Paul & Siegel represent families who are raising children with birth defects as a result of prescription opioid use.
 We hold pharmaceutical companies responsible for opioid-induced birth defects.
 If you took prescription opioids during pregnancy and you are now raising a special needs child diagnosed with spina bifida, neural tube defects, hydrocephaly, glaucoma, gastroschisis, or congenital heart defects, contact our opioid lawyers to have your potential opioid case reviewed.
 Email us or call 800.226.9880.